Text Recruiting – Everything You Need to Know

 Text messages are also very effective in getting noticed – SMS is a somewhat personal channel, usually reserved for conversations with friends and family.
 That said, open rates are as high as 98%, compared to 21.14% for email (in the Recruitment and Staffing sector).

-It's worth also noting that job candidates seem to appreciate this channel.
+It's also worth noting that job candidates seem to appreciate the text messaging channel.
 One survey reports that 73% of job seekers want to receive targeted jobs via text message.
-The same study also suggests that job searches and applications are increasingly made from smartphones nowadays.
+The same study also suggests that job search efforts and applications are increasingly made from smartphones nowadays.

-• Better candidate targeting compared to posting to the masses via job boards.
+• By sending recruitment text messages, you can achieve better candidate targeting compared to posting to the masses via a job board.

-• More cost-effective and better value for money compared to advertising on job sites.
+• A text-to-recruit system can be more cost-effective and give you better value for your money compared to advertising on job sites.

-• Improved engagement and candidate experience – text messages get better response rates than email, plus communication appears more personal sent via text.
+• Leveraging a text recruiting platform can improve engagement and candidate experience.
+Text messages get better response rates than email, plus communication appears more personal when sent via text.

 Interview concept - man and woman shaking hands

-Text messages can be used for various aspects of the recruitment process, including promoting job opportunities to active and passive candidates, scheduling interviews, confirming a job offer and nurturing talent.
+Text messages can be used for various aspects of the recruitment process, including promoting job opportunities to active and passive candidates, scheduling interviews, confirming a job offer, and nurturing talent.
+You can even use text message/SMS for job interview conduction.
 However, there's a bit more to texting candidates than you might think.
-Here are some dos and don'ts to help guide your messaging strategy.
+Here are some dos and don'ts for HR texting to help guide your messaging strategy and clarify the basic rules on how to text someone about a job.

-• Do – get permission from candidates before texting them.
-This is to ensure you comply with data protection and SMS telemarketing regulations (such as the TCPA and GDPR).
+• Do – get permission.
+Before you text candidates, make sure you obtain their express consent.
+This is to ensure you comply with data protection and SMS telemarketing regulations, such as the Telephone Consumer Protection Act (TCPA) and the General Data Protection Regulation (GDPR).

-• Do personalise your text message and ensure it's relevant to the candidate.
+• Do personalize your text message and ensure it's relevant to the candidate.
 Greet them using their name and include your own name and company.
-Explain why you're texting them.
+Explain why they're getting a recruitment message from you.

 • Do – be polite and professional, yet human.
-The candidate needs to know the recruiting text message is coming from a real person, not a bot.
+The candidate needs to know the recruiting SMS message is coming from a real person, not a chatbot.

 • Do – respond quickly to inbound text messages.
 This shows the candidate you value them and want to help them succeed in finding the perfect job.